+Where are the Surma tribe live?
 Surma (or Suri), a collective human group living in southwestern Ethiopia, is divided into three subgroups: Chai, Timaga, and Baale groups, politically and territorially different.
 The Ethiopian troops conquered the Suri territory in 1897.
 The region was officially united into Ethiopia.
 The boundaries of the Surma tribe were often the target of tribal attacks by imperial soldiers.
 Suri, who is now more integrated into national Ethiopian governance structures, are now under the control of the state.
 The society previously had a sufficiently autonomous political structure, led by elders, as well as by a chief or clergyman who performed several rituals.
 The Ethiopian government currently elects the leaders.

 One of the most popular traditions of Suri is the fighting competition between men called Dronga.
 Men demonstrate their fighting skills in the competitions help in nude or half-nude form.
 Men’s strength is checked to prevent any future attacks, and this helps them to find their future wife.

-Another weird ritual among the Suri women is inserting clay plates to their lower lip as a sign of beauty.
+Another weird ritual among the Suri women is inserting clay plates into their lower lip as a sign of beauty.
 At puberty, most young women have their lower teeth removed, and the lower lip is stretched to place clay lip plate.
 The bigger the plate, the more cattle the woman is ‘worth’ for her bride price.
 Representatives of the younger generation have begun to refuse this habit.

 Maasai - Kenya, and Tanzania

 The customs of Maasai people are also slightly different.
-Maasai people drink cow’s blood on special days such as baby circumcision, baby’s birth, and marriage ceremonies.
+People of the Maasai tribe drink cow’s blood on special days such as baby circumcision, baby’s birth, and marriage ceremonies.
 Blood is pumped from the veins without killing the cows.
 The Maasai people also spit into each other’s hands as they greet.
 They believe that spitting on the face of a newborn baby is also crucial in the child’s future life.
 In doing so, they think that they keep the evil spirits away from the baby.